You are a fighter pilot taking off on a critical strike mission.

 The good news is that you have what you need to do the job.
-That is because you have the unique combination of targeting and tactical recce pod from Thales with embedded AI.
+That is because you have the unique combination of targeting and tactical recce pod from Thales with embedded artificial intelligence (AI).

-“The new pod designed by Thales is the fighter pilot’s best possible partner aboard” says Emmanuel Vialle, a former fighter pilot himself and today Thales product line manager for airborne optronics.
+“The new pod designed by Thales is the fighter pilot’s best possible partner aboard,” says Emmanuel Vialle, a former fighter pilot himself and today Director of New Electro Optics System (NEOS) Department at Thales.
 “I can act faster and smarter.
-AI combined to optronics solutions, provides me with an unmatched visible color and infrared image quality, andwith real-time data analysis for automatic target detection and recognition”.
+AI combined to optronics solutions, provides me with an unmatched visible color and infrared image quality, and with real-time data analysis for automatic target detection and recognition”.

 “We decided to make that new solution totally pilot-centric.

-The quality of the images and accuracy of the analysis are the result of merging fifty years of Thales experience in optronics and expertise in digital technologies” Emmanuel Vialle, Thales Product Line Manager for Airborne Optronics activity
+The quality of the images and accuracy of the analysis are the result of merging fifty years of Thales experience in optronics and expertise in digital technologies,” Emmanuel Vialle, Director of New Electro Optics System Department at Thales

 Flying with your digital partner